Creating Value for Online Shoppers

 61% of mobile commerce was completed via in-app purchases in 2020.

-Online shoppers are more price sensitive and more likely to change their minds due to price when shopping online rather than in-store.
+Online shoppers are more price-sensitive than in-store shoppers and are more likely to change their purchase decisions due to price fluctuations.

-Turkish online shopping channel managers can prioritize security concerns, improvements in site organization, and shopping deals.
+To improve the online shopping experience, Turkish e-commerce managers should prioritize security, clearer site organization, and compelling shopping deals.

 66.9 percent of web shopping was done via mobile apps in Turkey.